TownyAdvanced/TownyCombat/README.md

   - Use stealth tactics by going invisible on the dynmap.
   - This feature allows players to use many stealth tactics, in exchange for showing less activity on the dynmap.
   - There are 2 Modes:
-    - Automatic: You go map-invisible when in the wilderness.
+    - Automatic: You disappear from the map when in the wilderness.
-    - Triggered: You go map-invisible when holding a certain combination of items in your hands (*e.g. double diamond swords*).
+    - Triggered: You disappear from the map when holding a certain combination of items in your hands (*e.g. double diamond swords*).
 - :coffin: :moneybag: **Keep Inventory on Death:**
   - If you die within 400 blocks of a town-homeblock, you keep your inventory and levels.
   - Any tools/weapons/armour in your inventory are subject to a 5% degrade.